Coder12a/pvp_revamped/README.md

     block_duration_mul = 100000,
     -- See block_interval_mul in config.
     block_interval_mul = 0.15,
+    -- How long before you can block again in microseconds. block_cooldown = 1000000,
     -- See block_pool_mul in config.
     block_pool_mul = 4,
     -- See block_wear_mul in config.